MySchoolBucks – Online Meal Payment Service

 To set up an account click on MySchoolBucks.com.
 You will need your child’s birthday to add him/her to your account.
 You do not need your child’s student ID number.

 Children need healthy meals to learn.
 The Hudson School District offers healthy meals every school day.
-Breakfast and lunch meals are free for all students this school year.
+Please note that the following meal prices will be in effect for the 2022-2023 school year.

 - All children in households receiving benefits from FoodShare, the Food Distribution Program on Indian Reservations (FDPIR)], or W-2 cash benefits are eligible for free meals.